sams96/sams96.github.io/_drafts/minor-planets.md

 image, which is done by comparing the relative positions of the stars in our images to a large database of known star positions.
-In order to confirm that we had found the target objects we would check the positions compared to the MPC’s predicted positions and make sure we could see an object where it should be.</p>
+In order to confirm that we had found the target objects we would check the positions compared to the MPC's predicted positions and make sure we could see an object where it should be.

-<p>Once we found the target object we would take at least five images of it so we
-could later find its average position over the different exposures, and to make sure that if the telescope were to move slightly during one of our exposures we still had plenty of images to use.
+Once we found the target object we would take at least five images of it so we could later find its average position over the different exposures, and to make sure that if the telescope were to move slightly during one of our exposures we still had plenty of images to use.